onap/doc/docs/guides/onap-user/design/index.rst

     The objective is to automate the resolution of resources for instantiation and any config provisioning operation, such as day0, day1 or day2 configuration.
-    The Controller Blueprint archive (CBA) is the overall service design, fully model-driven, intent based package needed to design self service provisioning and configuration management automation.
+    The Controller Blueprint archive (CBA) is a fully model-driven, intent based package needed to design self service provisioning and configuration management automation.
     ONAP CDS (Controller Design Studio) is the controller that will process the Controller Blueprint archive (CBA) at run-time.